Most students participating in an ASU study abroad program will be enrolled in a mandatory GeoBlue health insurance plan.*

 - Fall Semester and full Academic Year participants will be enrolled by early April

 - Winter Break participants will be enrolled by early November

-- Spring Semester, Spring Break and full Calendar Year participants will be enrolled by early December
+- Pre-Spring, Spring Semester, Spring Break and full Calendar Year participants will be enrolled by early December

 - ASU’s GeoBlue insurance policy will cover you beginning one to two days prior to the published program start date and will conclude one day after the published program end date.
 Students are not permitted to extend coverage under the terms of ASU’s negotiated policy – you will be required to secure your own policy to cover you for any dates beyond the GeoBlue coverage dates.

 *Participants in the following programs will NOT be covered by ASU’s GeoBlue insurance policy: